John-Zoscak-02/net/README.md

 Read the Word of God from your terminal

-This is identical to [https:github.com/bontibon/kjv.git](https:github.com/bontibon/kjv.git), but with an NET.tsv file instead.
+This is identical to [https:github.com/bontibon/kjv.git](https:github.com/bontibon/kjv.git), but with the net translation instead.

+NOTE: the verses will include subsection titles...These are a part of the tsv data and it would take a while to remove all of it.

 ## Usage